ag-informatics/ag-informatics-course/module4/lab4/README.md

 ```
 Once you have run this command, open your Django app's admin dashboard.
 Your data should now appear in your database!

+Please see this [guide](./data/loaddata-guide.ipynb) for how to create fixture files.

 You might have multiple fixture files or have multiple versions of them.
 In some cases, you will build a couple of classes then adding more later.
 You can always reset your database by removing `migrations` folder in `acrelog` and `db.sqlite3`.
 You can create a new database by running migration again.
 As long as you create fixture files corectly, the import data process should cost only a few commands.